 Eton Elite Executive

 I am forever grateful to whoever it was on the OfficialSWLChannel Facebook group who posted that Woot was blowing out Eton Elite Executives for $79.99 a couple of years ago.
 That was less than half the regular price.
-My list of reasons to recommend this radio are based on what I like about it, rather than simply checks from a feature check list.
+My list of reasons to recommend this radio come from my experience, rather than its feature list.
 Here are my reasons for including it:

 Negatives: